yehonatan604/TutAppFront/README.md

 ## Usage

+- to run without installation, the app is hosted on a private server, please click [here](https://yehonatan.moravia.co.il/tut/).
 - Ensure that the API is running.
-The API documentation can be found <a href="https://github.com/yehonatan604/TutApp">here</a>.
+The API documentation can be found [here](https://tutappapi-yehonatan.azurewebsites.net/swagger/index.html).
 - To use the application, you will need to have a web browser on desktop or an Android or iOS device or an emulator.

 ## Features